grundstein/grundstein/README.md

 it is built to serve [magic](https://github.com/magic) pages and apis.

-we also use it for the [Artificial Museum](https://artificialmuseum.com).
+we also use it to host the [Artificial Museum](https://artificialmuseum.com).

 ### requirements:

 #### server

-tested on ubuntu.
+tested on ubuntu 22.04.

-expected server packages: systemd, apt, ssh, and bash.
+expected preinstalled and setup server packages: systemd, apt, ssh, and bash.

-grundsteinlegung.sh is a bash script and gets sent to the server via ssh, all other dependencies get installed automagically.
+grundsteinlegung.sh is a bash script and gets sent to the server via ssh, all other dependencies get installed by it and automagically.

 might work on other linuxes, if systemd and apt exist there.